Capitals clinch playoff spot by beating Lightning 5-3

 Killorn stopped a 16-game goal drought, while Kucherov got his 32nd goal this season and 100th overall.

-Ovechkin, who has one goal in his last 13 games, had a couple of quality chances stopped by Vasilevskiy during the first.
+Ovechkin, who has one goal in his last 13 games, had seven shots on goal.

 NOTES: Capitals LW Andre Burakovsky returned after missing 15 games with a hand injury. ...
 Tampa Bay played without with centers Tyler Johnson (five games), Cedric Paquette (five games) and Vladislav Namestnikov (three games), who are all out with lower-body injuries.
 Center Steven Stamkos, out since right knee surgery in November, went through a full practice Friday but is not ready to play. ...
 Washington LW Marcus Johansson left due to illness. ...
 The Capitals have outscored their opponents 73-33 in the first period.